baines/insobot/README.md

 ## Contributing
-Any contributions of new modules, improvements to existing modules, or raising issues here on github is welcome.
+Any contributions of new modules, improvements to existing modules, or raising issues / pull requests here on github is welcome.

 If you want to write your own modules take a look at `src/module.h` for the API and `src/mod_hello_world.c` for an example.

+Use `mkmod.sh <mymodname>` to quickly get a template module.

-## Commands
+## Command List
 This table shows common modules & commands.
-Refer to the top of each module's .c file for a complete listing.
+Refer to the top of each module's .c file for a complete listing, or https://insobot.com which might be more up-to-date.

-**NEW**: visit the (tounge-in-cheek) documentation website at https://insobot.church/ This site is auto-generated from each module's source code using the `ibdox` program in utils/

-NOTE: The insobot instance on twitch prefixes most of these commands with '\\' (backslash), the default prefix (set in config.h) is '!' (exclamation mark) however.
+Prefix the commands with ! or \\. \\ sometimes doesn't work due to poor escaping (twitch irc).

 |      Module      | Description             | Command                     | Purpose                           | Permission |
 |------------------|-------------------------|-----------------------------|-----------------------------------|------------|